 Most recordkeepers keep themselves out of trouble by clearly noting the difference between giving fiduciary advice and providing non-fiduciary education.
 The problem plan providers face is that in addition to providing education, recordkeepers also process plan transactions like fee payments, fund transfers, contributions, and distributions.

 Poor recordkeeping can result in problems with these transactions, which can negatively impact the plan.
-As a plan sponsor, it’s your fiduciary responsibility to ensure that your recordkeeper is doing its job correctly.
+As a financial advisor overseeing 401(k) plans or a plan sponsor, it’s your fiduciary responsibility to ensure that the recordkeeper is doing its job correctly.
 In fact, if it’s proven that you turned a blind eye to obvious problems with performance, you can be held legally liable.

-Although you won’t always be able to track errors happening internally with the record keeper, you can monitor performance by paying attention to how money moves in and out of the plan.
-The standard is for new contributions to post to the plan within three days of submission, and distributions or rollovers to process within two weeks of the request.
-If this isn’t happening, it’s a clear red flag that you need to seriously consider making a change.
+Although you won’t always be able to track errors happening internally with the recordkeeper, you can monitor performance by paying attention to how money moves in and out of the plan.
+The standard is for new contributions to post to the plan within three days of submission and distributions or rollovers to process within two weeks of the request.
+If this isn’t happening, it’s a clear red flag that the recordkeeper isn’t living up to their responsibilities, leaving you liable.
+You need to seriously consider making a change.

 Third-Party Administrators (TPAs)